Shuvomoy/shuvomoy.github.io/index.md

  I obtained my M.A.Sc. from the [ECE Department,](https://www.ece.utoronto.ca/) [University of Toronto](https://www.utoronto.ca/) in 2016.
 After that, I worked as a researcher at the Research & Technology Department of [Thales Group](https://www.thalesgroup.com/en) for almost three years.
 Previously, I obtained my B.Sc. in Electrical and Electronic Engineering from [Bangladesh University of Engineering and Technology](http://www.buet.ac.bd/).

 I will join the [Department of Computational Applied Mathematics & Operations Research](https://cmor.rice.edu/) at [Rice University](https://www.rice.edu/) as an Assistant Professor starting July 2025.
+During 2024-25, I will do a postdoc at the [Department of Industrial Engineering and Operations Research](https://ieor.columbia.edu/), [Columbia University](https://www.columbia.edu/), hosted by Professor [Christian Kroer](https://www.columbia.edu/~ck2945/) and Professor [Garud Iyengar](https://www.columbia.edu/~gi10/).

 ## Papers